DrewNaylor/Retiled/docs/readmes/readme-v0.1-DP1.txt

 GENERAL NOTES
 ~~~~~~~~~~~~~~~~

---> If you know how to use Windows Phone's Start screen, you can pretty much use Retiled Start.
+--> If you know how to use Windows Phone's Start screen, you can pretty much use RetiledStart.

---> Retiled Search is kinda like the Bing Search app on WP8.0/8.1 without Cortana, except it opens the search results in your browser and there's no image yet.
+--> RetiledSearch is kinda like the Bing Search app on WP8.0/8.1 without Cortana, except it opens the search results in your browser and there's no image yet.

 --> The default accent color is Cobalt (#0050ef) and the default theme is the dark theme.